 The easiest way to do that is to get involved in cross-org or cross-function efforts, like:

 Throughout all this, the single most important thing to realize is that performance reviews requires continuous and intentional prep.
-Download the Candor performance review toolkit to get started and reach out to your Candor agent for a custom prep plan.
+Get Candor performance review toolkit to get started.